 8. Enhance Fertility And Sexual Health

-Studies have shown that goji berries can increase testosterone levels in men, thereby improving their sexual health.
+Studies have shown that goji berries can increase testosteronei XA sex hormone that plays a key role in regulating the male reproductive system and developing the secondary sexual characteristics. levels in men, thereby improving their sexual health.
 They can also work as a potential alternative remedy for erectile dysfunction.

 9. Goji Berries Fight Depression

 Goji berries are rich in minerals and B and C vitamins and also contain manganese and fiber – all of these nutrients elevate your energy levels and are known to enhance positivity.
 The berries have also been used in traditional Chinese medicine to fight depression and other anxiety and mood disorders.

 Studies have also shown that regular intake of goji berry juice can increase energy levels and enhance mood.

 10. Detoxify The Liver